 The Knox Tizen SDK for Wearables includes a set of methods that mirror the Knox Tizen Standard SDK APIs for mobile devices, which are used to support MDM solutions.
 The SDK includes APIs that can be used to:

-- Manage apps — You can install, update, and uninstall apps; start and stop apps; wipe app data; whitelist and blacklist apps that users can install from the Tizen store; disable preloaded apps; set up user accounts for email apps; and get details about installed apps (version, CPU usage, data usage, memory usage, and so on).
+- Manage apps — You can install, update, and uninstall apps; start and stop apps; wipe app data; whitelist and blacklist apps that users can install from the Tizen store; disable preloaded apps; set up user accounts for email apps; manage runtime permissions; and get details about installed apps (version, CPU usage, data usage, memory usage, etc.)

 - Manage wearables — You can set up Access Point Names (APNs) and configure browser settings.
-You can also get device info and available storage capacity; restrict incoming and outgoing calls and SMS; enable call logging, SMS captures, and stats; inject events like calls and get screen captures.
+You can also get device info and available storage capacity; restrict incoming and outgoing calls and SMS; enable automatic call answering; manage screen lock settings; enable call logging, SMS captures, and stats; inject events like calls and get screen captures, notification control by package, and restrict S/W update.

-- Secure wearables — You can set up password requirements for unlocking devices; encrypt stored data; set up a firewall to allow or prohibit sources from accessing devices; and disable features like the camera, microphone, screen captures, Internet sharing, Bluetooth, Wi-Fi, tethering, USB usage, external storage, desktop syncs, and backups.
+- Secure wearables — You can set up password requirements for unlocking devices; encrypt stored data; set up a firewall to allow or prohibit sources from accessing devices; and disable features like the camera, microphone, screen captures, Internet sharing, Bluetooth, Wi-Fi, tethering, USB usage, external storage, desktop syncs, backups, and certificate management.

 The Knox Tizen SDK for Wearables provides a set of Customization APIs that enable apps to control wearables.
 Some features that these APIs control are:

 Adding wearables to your employees' set of tools can provide great benefits in terms of productivity, by allowing important information to be accessed at a moment's notice.
-However, in the context of an enterprise environment, how can you ensure that such devices are safe to use, and have not been compromised by malicious users, such as hackers?
+However, in the context of an enterprise environment, how can you ensure that such devices are safe to use, and have not been compromised by malicious users.

 The Knox Tizen SDK for Wearables includes the Attestation API, which you can call to ensure that a Samsung wearable device has not been compromised.
 It does this by comparing current measurements from the device's kernel versus the expected values, to ensure that the kernel that's being run is authentic.
 It also checks that the device's Warranty Bit is intact—it's permanently fused when an unofficial boot loader or kernel is installed.